shazahmad/computePlusPlus/lab2_conv_filter_kernel_design.md

    ![](images/vitisHLSIIReport.jpg)

 Once we have verified that the throughput requirements are met and the resource consumption is acceptable we can move forward and start integrating the full application.
-Which will consists of a host application to drive the kernel and building the actual kernel using one of the Xilinx platforms for Alveo Data center cards here for this lab U200 card is used.
+Which will consists of creating a host application to drive the kernel and building the actual kernel using one of the Xilinx platforms for Alveo Data center cards.
+Here for this lab U200 card is used.

 In this lab you learned about:
 - Optimized implementation of convolution filter